-Franz, in your opinion, what are the most important approaches for the optimization of WooCommerce?
-How can shop owners improve their conversion without considerable effort?
+Franz, what do you think are the most important approaches for optimizing WooCommerce?
+How can shop owners improve their conversion even without considerable effort?

 There are only three levers to increase sales in a WooCommerce Shop.
 Either you step up:

 - The turnover per order or

 For successful, rapid growth of a shop, you need to know exactly which of these three levers will realize the greatest additional margin (or profit).
 And which effort is necessary for the implementation.